m3g4p0p/watchman.js/README.md

 // "property" (the affected property or "undefined" if the
 // whole object was affected) and "data" (like the restored
 // state or the changed value).
 When using custom events,
-// it may be just contain "type" string. "...args" are additional
+// it may just contain "type".
+You can also pass additional
-// arguments that may be passed to any listenable method, e.g. watchman.set({foo: 43}, this);
+// arguments from any listenable method, like e.g. watchman.on('change', function changeHandler(event, that) {
+  console.log(event, that);
+});

+watchman.set({foo: 43}, this);
 ```